sylvainhalle/AntRun/Readme.md

 ### test

 Performs tests with jUnit and generates code coverage report with JaCoCo.
-The unit test report (in HTML format) is available in the `test/junit` folder (which will be created if it does not exist).
-The code coverage report is available in the `test/coverage` folder.
+The unit test report (in HTML format) is available in the `tests/junit` folder (which will be created if it does not exist).
+The code coverage report is available in the `tests/coverage` folder.

+A summary of the execution of the tests is also printed at the console.
+The format of this summary depends on the version of Ant

 ### download-deps